vthib/tauri-frontend-experiments/README.md

 There are also some other design decisions that are shared by all implementations.

 - All implementations must have good type checking.
 For JS frameworks this means `Typescript`, and a good implementation of it.
-Notably, this excludes `Vue.js`, and if possible, it uses the strictest configuration possible.
+Notably, this excludes `Vue.js` with the option API, and if possible, it uses the strictest configuration possible.

 - All implementations use `tailwind` for CSS.
 No particular reason here, just wanted to try it, and using the same one for all also allows some comparison.

-There are three implementations for the moment, each one lives in the corresponding folder, with a README file containing some observations.
+There are four implementations for the moment, each one lives in the corresponding folder, with a README file containing some observations.

 - `Svelte`
 - `Solidjs`
+- `Vue`
 - `Leptos`

 # Design caveats